Galileo Test Finder

 • Filtering with essential categories

-• Search bar
+• Search bar is essential for search engine

-• Sort sorting within the list
+• Sorting function for the list

 • Recent/Past accessed tests history